 Although they may be unaware of what was missing in their childhood, fear of abandonment and intimacy continues to permeate their adult relationships.
 They’re afraid of making waves or mistakes and being authentic.
 Used to seeking external validation, many become people-pleasers, pretending to feel what they don’t and hiding what they do.
 By reenacting their family drama, they believe their only choice is to be alone or give up themselves in narcissistic relationships.

 Often adult children of narcissistic parents are depressed, have unacknowledged anger, and feelings of emptiness.
 They may attract an addict, a narcissist, or other unavailable partners, repeating the pattern of emotional abandonment from childhood.
 Healing requires recovery from codependency and overcoming the toxic shame acquired growing up in a narcissistic home.

 Partners of Narcissists

-Occasionally, they experience remembrances of the warmth and caring from the person with whom they first fell in love—often brilliant, creative, talented, successful, handsome or beautiful.
+Occasionally, partners of narcissists experience remembrances of the warmth and caring from the person with whom they first fell in love – often brilliant, creative, talented, successful, handsome or beautiful.
 They don’t hesitate to say that they’re committed to staying in the relationship, if only they felt more loved and appreciated.
 For some people, divorce is not an option.
 They may be co-parenting with an ex, staying with a spouse for parenting or financial reasons, or they want to maintain family ties with a narcissistic or difficult relative.
 Some want to leave, but lack the courage.

 Narcissists use defenses to hide their deep and usually unconscious shame.
 Like bullies, they protect themselves through aggression and by wielding power over others.
 Malignant narcissists are maliciously hostile and inflict pain without remorse, but most narcissists don’t even realize they’ve injured those closest to them, because they lack empathy.
 They’re more concerned with averting perceived threats and getting their needs met.